Mental Health is one of the most diverse and in-demand roles in the health care industry.

 What are the Expected Career Outcomes?

-The Certificate IV in Mental Health prepares students for several roles in the mental health workforce, including:
+This mental health qualification prepares students for several roles in the mental health workforce, including:

 - Mental health support worker.